 • Enhance the collective expertise of the board to improve performance, anticipate investor demand or meet stock exchange requirements

-• Audit existing governance policies to identify gaps.
+• Audit existing charter, bylaws, and governance policies to address gaps, including consideration of:

 Human resources readiness